MaximLippeveld/riverreliability/README.md

 ## How to use

-Below we go over some of the functionality of this package.
+Below, we show some basic funtionality of the package.
+Please look at the notebooks for more examples and documentation.

 ```python
 np.random.seed(42)